 What are the main requirements and how to comply?

-If you are already familiar with the EU General Data protection (GDPR) Regulation’s requirements, dealing with the Indonesian Privacy Law will not be too difficult.
+If you are already familiar with the requirements of the EU General Data ProtectionRegulation (GDPR), dealing with the Indonesian Privacy Law will not be too difficult.

 PDP Law was drafted based on the GDPR and it contains highly similar obligations and provides individuals with extensive data subject rights just like the GDPR.

 Here are the key requirements and how you can comply:

 You must identify a lawful basis to process personal data